racine-p-a/vanitas/README.md

 - Fast.
 So fast !
 For each visitor coming on each of your page, their metrics are detected and stored in a blink (less than 0.10 sec)
 - Compatible with PHP 5 and PHP 7 and all their updates.
 Do not worry about that. :)
-- Works with IPV4 and IPV6 although IPV6 is way less intresincally accurate.
+- Works with IPV4 and IPV6 although IPV6 is way less intrinsically accurate.

 ## Why not choose Vanitas

 - You want very accurate geographic data ?
 Sorry, the application is only precise up to countries.
-I lack of more specific, efficient and reliable data.... nope for along I hope.
+I lack of more specific, efficient and reliable data.... not for along I hope.

 ## The data recorded